4ur1X/Intro_to_IM/May 27/README.md

 #### Using loops for() or while() in Processing.

-Below is the GIF of the result program :
+Below is the GIF of the resultant program's output :

 <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/May%2027/starfield.gif" height="300">